Screamers (1995 film): Box office

+The film was not a commercial success.
+It earned about $5.7 million in the United States and Canada.
+It was moderately popular in France, Japan, and the Netherlands.
+The worldwide box office was approximately $7 million against a $14 million budget.

 Critical response

-The film holds a 29% approval rating on Rotten Tomatoes based on 35 reviews.
+The film holds a 29% approval rating on Rotten Tomatoes based on 34 reviews.

 James Berardinelli gave the film a positive review, awarding it a rating of three stars (out of four).
 Berardinelli said that the film "oozes atmosphere" and "underlines an important truth: you don't need a big budget or big-name stars to make this sort of motion picture succeed."

 Joe Bob Briggs also reacted positively, calling Screamers "a pretty dang decent [movie]" and saying, "I loved it. ...
 Three and a half stars."